jcguu95/skein-construction-of-balanced-tensor-product/README.md

   semisimplicity.
 Manuel mentioned that this parallels a proof by Thibault Décoppet in an easier case.

-However, Jin believes this approach could prove very challenging, as it closely approaches the process of semisimplifying a finite-dimensional algebra with given structural coefficients.
+However, Jin believes this approach (c) could prove very challenging, as it closely approaches the process of semisimplifying a finite-dimensional algebra with given structural coefficients.
 This is nearly as difficult as providing a constructive proof of the Artin-Wedderburn theorem.
 While Jin is not an expert